docimmortal/JavaFXCards/README.txt

 Player health or other stats (outside of points for playing cards).
 Enemy or player dying.
 A way to find a new enemy.

+Unresolved issues:
+Clicking cards, the enemy, and End Turn should check to see if isGameOver is true before doing the click action.